lob/lob-address-elements/README.md

 Address Elements continually monitors changes to the HTML DOM, looking for address-related fields to enrich.
 This behavior is available in all evergreen browsers and IE11+.
 If you anticipate needing support for IE9/10, call `LobAddressElements.do.init()` to manually trigger a page scan and initialize address-related fields.

 # Localization
 Verification error messages can be localized and customized.
 Use the pattern, `data-lob-err-*`.
-In addition, you can use `data-lob-err-form-position-value` to control the placement of the form-level error.
+In addition, you can use `data-lob-err-anchor-id` to control the placement of the form-level error.

 ```
 <!DOCTYPE html>